 We have recently selected 13 students from the 2021 Senior Class of Salem's students to be the next group of Forman Scholars who be attending their freshman year of college in September, 2021.
 In September, we will begin the application process that will lead to the selection of the 2022 cohort of Forman Scholars.
 We will have more information at that time that will outline the process we will use to make that selection.

 In the meantime, please check out THESE TIPS to make sure that, when the time comes, your application is the best it can be!
 You will also find other helpful information about the application process used each year.

 If you have any questions about our scholarship programming, please contact Rick Wilson, Scholarship Director, at firstname.lastname@example.org

 We want to empower Salem’s students in whatever ways possible, and that goes beyond the scholarships our foundation offers.
 Here are some other scholarship resources and organizations that can help Salem students afford an education.
 All are offered at no cost.

-College Greenlight is another online organization that offers an extensive scholarship search engine.
-As with the ASA, you create an account and profile to make use of the engine.
+College Greenlight is an online organization that offers an extensive scholarship serach engine.
+You can create an account and profile to make use of the engine.
 Begin your search on their scholarship page.

 RaiseMe is specifically designed to give high school students opportunities to earn micro-scholarships for completing courses while in high school and for participating in any number of school activities.
 Beginning in grade 9, student enter information about the academic and co-curricular achievements and micro-scholarships are awarded from an ever growing list of participating colleges.
 By senior year, students will have amassed a considerable amount of money which can then be turned into actual scholarship dollars if officially accepted by the college after going through the normal application process.
 To learn more about this opportunity, visit RaiseMe.